Two passports at the moment, and I have lived in 18 countries to date. I'm determined to keep adding to that tally...

 Uh - no, I don't.
 You wrote a story and - typically - asked for my feedback (I try to only leave reviews where an author has specifically requested one - after all, some authors write only for their own pleasure, not their readers).
 If you don't like my feedback, don't try to tell me what I'm allowed to say, or how I'm supposed to say it.
 I didn't ask for a review of my review.
 If you disagree with what I said, or you find it insufficient or confusing, by all means - lets have a conversation.
 If you don't agree with how I said it, though, then you should stop asking for reviews.

-Reviewers don't write to please authors - its the other way around.
+Reviewers aren't expected to write to please authors - more often, its the other way around.

 Author notes re: 'CONTINUATIONS / SEQUELS / USES OF MY ORIGINAL CHARACTERS'

 I can't even begin to comment on the sheer arrogance of any author regarding statements similar to "I will not and do not authorise any reproduction of my work, continuations, sequels, and uses of my original characters or ideas".
 Apparently you have forgotten that your referenced 'protection claims' are predicated on someone else's work.